AlexanderDilthey/EpitopeEnumerator/README.md

 Parameters:
 - `--prefix mySample`: prefix for input (`mySamplepeptides.txt`) and output files.
 - `--HLAtypes PATH`: path to sample HLA types in HLA\*PRG:LA format (see above).
+- `--useAll 1`: use this parameter if you want to use ALL peptides from the input file (the default setting is to use only peptides with a probability of 1).

 Output:
 - `myPrefix.peptides`: explicitly selected peptides (amino acid sequences)